vichayut-tubtim/hospital-readmission-prediction/README.md

 This project evaluates threshold selection from two perspectives.

-## 1. Recall-Oriented Threshold
+## 1. Recall-Oriented Risk Identification

-Since the goal is to identify more potential readmission cases, F2-score was used instead of F1-score.
+Since missing a potentially high-risk patient can be more costly than additional follow-up reviews, F2-score was used instead of F1-score.

 F2 gives more importance to recall.